 If they are competing in ASFA events, those scores and titles will be held by the ASFA.

 There’s no reason your sighthound can’t compete within both clubs.
 There are no rules against it, and your dog can earn separate titles from each club.

 Attending a Lure Coursing Event

 So you’ve decided to attend a lure coursing event!
 Well, it’s best to consider and know these things before going.

 What should I bring?

-- A chair
+- A comfortable chair.